Grant Administration Tool Box

 Although the role of the principal investigator or project director is paramount in the performance of sponsored activity, the University is the recipient of the award and the responsible party to the related agreement.
 In accepting a grant or contract, the University assumes legal responsibility for observing the terms and conditions of the agreement and for delivering to the sponsor such assurance of compliance as may be required.

-When an award document is received by ORS, the OSP Director and grant officer verifies that it is in conformance with university policy and that the proposal has been fully routed and approved in RAMSeS.
+When an award document is received by SPARC, the Director and grant officer verifies that it is in conformance with university policy and that the proposal has been fully routed and approved in RAMSeS.
 Then, forms are prepared and forwarded to accounting for entry into the Banner system with a copy of the award document attached.
-Accounting returns the request with the fund number and the OSP office emails an award letter for the PI that provides the fund number and budget line items with the complete award document available in RAMSeS.
+Accounting returns the request with the fund number and the SPARC office emails an award letter for the PI that provides the fund number and budget line items with the complete award document available in RAMSeS.
 This process takes approximately 10 working days.

 When the fund number is received, a PI should review the project’s scope of work to determine if sub-agreements need to be issued, employees hired, or other activities need to begin.